 Although the majority of our graduates are interested in pursuing careers in archaeology-related areas (town and country planning, environmental impact, Land and Property Services [formerly Ordnance Survey]) significant numbers develop careers in a wide range of other sectors.

-We benefit greatly from housing the Centre for Archaeological Fieldwork in the school.
-This self-funded private unit obtains commercial work from NIEA, the police and civil engineering companies, thus exposing students to employers, but also providing the unit with information on what the modern market requires from Archaeology.
-This information is then fed into the archaeology modules, especially those on excavation techniques.
+We benefit greatly from housing the Centre for Archaeological Fieldwork in the School.
+This self-funded private unit obtains commercial work from the Department for Communities, the police and civil engineering companies, thus exposing students to employers, but also providing the teaching with information on what the current employment market requires from Archaeology graduates.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)